Thyroid Health: Holistic tips for improving health

 a.)
 CLA, or conjugated linoleic acid, which helps reduce belly fat, protects against cancer and encourages muscle growth

 b.)
-Vitamin A to help maintain thyroid, adrenal and cardiovascular health
+Vitamin A to help maintain thyroid health, adrenal and cardiovascular health

 c. )Vitamin K2 to support bone density and possibly reverse arterial calcification